 The energy sector has long offered attractive dividend payouts to investors.
 Here’s a look at the five top Canadian oil and gas dividend stocks.

-Canadian energy stocks that pay a dividend — a portion of corporate profits that is paid out on a quarterly basis — are attractive to shareholders who prefer a long-term approach to wealth creation.
-Dividend investing allows for a steady flow of income and the opportunity to increase equity holdings, and dividend investors look for stocks with high dividend yields.
+Canadian energy stocks that pay dividends — a portion of corporate profits shared on a specific timeline — are attractive to those who prefer a long-term approach to wealth creation.
+Dividend investing allows for a steady flow of income and the opportunity to increase equity holdings, and requires stocks with high dividend yields.

-The ability to offer a dividend payment is a point of pride for companies in the oil and gas industry, and in 2021 some are increasing dividends.
-“The dividend yield is a financial ratio that represents the dividend income per share, divided by the price per share,” according to Investopedia.
+The ability to offer a dividend payment is a point of pride for companies in the oil and gas industry.
+“The dividend yield is a financial ratio that represents the dividend income per share, divided by the price per share,” as per Investopedia.
 “It is considered a sign of clear financial health and confidence for a company to pay out dividends.”

 The Investing News Network has compiled a list of the five top Canadian oil and gas dividend stocks using TradingView’s stock screener.
-The companies on this list have dividend yields of greater than 3 percent, as well as debt-to-equity ratios (total equity divided by total liabilities) of 0.71 or less.
+Data was current as of March 1, 2022, and at that time the companies on this list had dividend yields of greater than 4 percent, as well as debt-to-equity ratios (total equity divided by total liabilities) of 0.77 or less.
 This ratio reflects the strength of the company’s balance sheet.

 1. Orca Energy Group (TSXV:ORC.B)

 Market cap: US$215.28 million; dividend yield: 7.86 percent; debt-to-equity ratio: 0.769

 Orca Energy Group is an international energy company that develops, produces and sells natural gas resources in Africa, and is a major supplier of natural gas to Tanzania’s domestic energy market.
 The company’s main asset is the world-class Songo Songo field in Tanzania.